MicrosoftDocs/data-api-builder-docs/data-api-builder/getting-started/getting-started-azure-sql.md

 }
 ```

-The element under `relationship` is used to add a field - `books` in the sample - to the generated GraphQL object, so that one will be able to navigate the relationship between an Author and their Books.
+The element under `relationship` is used to add a field - `books` in the sample - to the generated GraphQL object, so that one can navigate the relationship between an Author and their Books.
 Within the `books` element there are three fields:

 - `cardinality`: set to `many` as an author can be associated with more than one book
 - `target.entity`: Which entity, defined in the same configuration file, will be used in this relationship.
 For this sample is `book` as we're creating the relationship on the `Author` entity.